j0py/Pmini/README.md

 You can supply the sound to play, as a string.
 Optional.
 When omitted, Pmini assumes you want to play the \default synth.

 If you supply a "sound", then Pmini will check if there is a sample by that name.
 If there is, then Pmini will generate a Pbind with a \bufnum key.
-This Pbind iwill need a sample playing synthdef name (for the \instrument key), and you can specify that name via the class variable Pmini.playbuf_synthdef, which defaults to "playbuf".
+This Pbind will need a sample playing synthdef name (for the \instrument key), and you can specify that name via the class variable Pmini.playbuf_synthdef, which defaults to "playbuf".

 Samples are expected in ```Library.at(\samples)```.